Eduardo D. Rodriguez

-Eduardo De Jesus Rodriguez MD, DDS (born October 13, 1966, in Miami, Florida) is a Cuban American plastic and reconstructive surgeon, and reconstructive transplant surgeon, who is known for his contribution to the field of facial transplantation and vascularized composite allotransplantation.
+Eduardo De Jesus Rodriguez MD, DDS (born October 13, 1966) is a Cuban American oral and maxillofacial surgeon, plastic and reconstructive surgeon, and reconstructive transplant surgeon who is known for his contributions to the fields of facial transplantation and vascularized composite allotransplantation.

 Rodriguez practiced in Baltimore until 2013 when he was appointed the Helen L. Kimmel Professor of Reconstructive Plastic Surgery and Chair of the Hansjörg Wyss Department of Plastic Surgery at NYU Langone Health, where he serves as the director of the Face Transplant Program.
-Most recently, he led the team that performed the first simultaneous face and double hand transplantation, on August 12, 2020, on recipient Joe Dimeo, a 22-year-old man who suffered full-thickness burns to over 80% of his body after a high-speed car accident in 2018.
+On August 12, 2020, he led the team that performed the first simultaneous face and double hand transplantation, on recipient Joe Dimeo, a 22-year-old man who suffered full-thickness burns to over 80% of his body after a high-speed car accident in 2018.

 Early life and education

-Rodriguez was raised in Miami, FL, in a family of Cuban immigrants.
+Rodriguez was raised in Miami, Florida, in a family of Cuban immigrants.
 He attended Belen Jesuit Preparatory School, graduating in 1984.
 He went on to earn his Bachelor of Science in Neurobiology in 1988 from the University of Florida in Gainesville, FL.
 He initially pursued a career in dentistry, earning a DDS from New York University College of Dentistry in 1992.
-He then completed residency training in oral and maxillofacial surgery at Montefiore Medical Center/Albert Einstein College of Medicine in the Bronx, NY, in 1997.
+He then completed residency training in Oral & Maxillofacial Surgery at Montefiore Einstein Medical Center in the Bronx, NY, in 1997.
 During residency training, the program director at Jacobi Medical Center suggested Rodriguez pursue medical training.
 Rodriguez went on to receive his medical degree from Virginia Commonwealth University, Richmond, VA, in 1999.
-After that, he was accepted into the combined plastic surgery residency program at Johns Hopkins Hospital/University of Maryland Medical Center.
+After that, he was accepted into the combined Plastic Surgery residency program at Johns Hopkins Hospital/University of Maryland Medical Center.
 Rodriguez went on to complete an International Reconstructive Microsurgery Fellowship at Chang Gung Memorial Hospital in Taipei, Taiwan, in 2004.

-Career and facial transplantation
+Career

-Rodriguez was introduced to the concept of facial transplantation at a medical conference during his final year of training, where Dr. Maria Siemionow, a polish transplant surgeon and scientist, presented her experience transplanting the faces of brown rats to white rats.
+Rodriguez was introduced to the concept of facial transplantation at a medical conference during his final year of training, where Dr. Maria Siemionow, a Polish transplant surgeon and scientist, presented her experience transplanting the faces of brown rats to white rats.
 After completing a fellowship in Taiwan, Rodriguez returned to Baltimore, where he conducted large animal studies funded by a grant from the Office of Naval Research before proceeding with clinical trials in humans.